Idehed/Project-3-battleships/README.md

 ![computers board](https://github.com/Idehed/Project-3-battleships/assets/146822758/473833a4-6c46-474a-a30f-70b2e07121b5)

 - Accepts user inputs
-- Maintaines and shows the number of hits for both the player and the computer
+- Maintains and shows the number of hits for both the player and the computer

 ![two boards](https://github.com/Idehed/Project-3-battleships/assets/146822758/84431e6c-6d87-4eed-914f-b364b01f91d7)

 - Invalid user input
     - Error if the user does not enter a row between 1-9.
     - Error if the user does not enter a column between A-I.
-    - Can not guess the same position twice.
+    - Cannot guess the same position twice.

 ![wrong guess](https://github.com/Idehed/Project-3-battleships/assets/146822758/5ff47a21-aed9-4a60-87cf-49a7103a9bdf)